Massimo Osti: 1980s

 1987 was an important year in Osti's career.
 He invented and presented Rubber Flax and Rubber Wool – linen and wool with a thin, rubber coating.
 The rubber made the materials waterproof, improved their resistance and added a totally new look and feel to the garments.
 In the same year Osti experimented with brushed combed wool for the first time.
 Today all mills use this procedure for processing woolen textiles, the same process Osti invented in 1987.

 The year also saw the birth of the color-changing Ice Jacket.
 In collaboration with ITS, Osti employed state-of-the-art technological research to create this new fabric which changed color by temperature variations.
 That same year, his constant commitment to experimentation earned Massimo Osti an invitation to represent the Italian clothing industry at an event commemorating the 750th anniversary of Berlin's founding, the 150th anniversary of textile manufacturing and his own 15th year in the business.
 For the occasion, an exhibit was held inside the Reichstag building in Berlin.

-In 1988, Massimo Osti's designs developed a new means of communication with the public through the CP Company sponsorship of the Mille Miglia race.
+In 1988, Massimo Osti's designs developed a new means of communication with the public through the C.P.
+Company sponsorship of the Mille Miglia race.
 The company also showed its support of the Rainforest Foundation, the foundation spearheaded by Sting and Raoni, chief of the Kayapo tribe in Amazonia, whose purpose was to raise worldwide awareness of deforestation in the Amazon Rainforest.

 1990s

-1991 marked the opening of a CP store in New York's historical Flatiron Building, plus the launch of yet another iconic garment within the Stone Island line: the Reflective Jacket.
+1991 marked the opening of a C.P.
+Company store in New York's historical Flatiron Building, plus the launch of yet another iconic garment within the Stone Island line: the Reflective Jacket.
 This jacket was made from an innovative material, which was the fruit of technological research conducted in Japan.
 The material combined waterproof fabric with a very thin layer of glass microspheres, which reflected even the weakest light sources with astonishing effectiveness.

 In 1993, a partnership with Allegri gave rise to Left Hand.
 This new brand was characterized by another exclusive material, a non-woven fabric made from pressed polyester and nylon fibers which, like felt, could be used with raw edge stitching.
-In the same year Osti also relinquished the fully 100% of the shares of CP Company to his former partner Carlo Rivetti.
+The Left Hand brand was revived in 2021 courtesy of Christopher Raeburn & Left Hand Studio.
+Also in 1993 Osti also relinquished the fully 100% of the shares of C.P.
+Company to his former partner Carlo Rivetti.
 The following year, Osti founded Massimo Osti Production, a company that would reap the benefits of the experience and successes accrued from 20 years' worth of formal and technical innovations.
 In 1995, the ST 95 line was launched and in 1996, Osti began a collaboration with Superga, which consisted in designing a collection of image-defining garments.

 Just two years later in 1998, a new company was founded to produce and distribute the OM Project brand, the collaboration with the Frattini Group.
 This new line of clothing would also be characterized by the use of innovative fabrics: